-The contact in connection with this proposal is Dan Hyde, Infrastructure Development Principal - Terminals Infrastructure, Telephone: (07) 3406 3256.
+The contact in connection with this proposal is Paul Coughlan, Head of Infrastructure Development.

 PROJECT DETAILS

 2.1 Consistency with Brisbane Airport 2020 Master Plan

 The Master Plan considers all aspects of airport operations for the next five years, including the planning framework for new development and aviation activity, environmental management, and transport planning.
 The Master Plan also considers strategic investment opportunities and initiatives at Brisbane Airport over a 20-year planning horizon.